 Paella Cooking: Learn how to cook our authentic Valencian paella.
 The one we have on our social gatherings with friends and family.
 You have the possibility to learn much more from this easy, yet delicious dish.

 Valencia wine tasting: We suggest two options: tasting the wines in a restaurant or in the Albufera.
 This Natural Park is extremely exceptional, but the activity can only be booked at some times of the year due to weather issues.

-Visit a nearby Winery: Approximately just one hour from Valencia, you can visit wineries and discover some of the wines produced in the region.
+TIP: Visit a nearby Winery: Approximately just one hour from Valencia, you can visit wineries and discover some of the wines produced in the region.